An incompressibility theorem for automatic complexity: Introduction

 As Solomonoff and Kolmogorov observed, for each $n$ there is a word $\sigma\in\{\mt{0},\mt{1}\}^n$ with $C(\sigma)\ge n$.
 Indeed, each word with $C(\sigma)<n$ uses up a description of length $<n$, and there are at most $\sum_{k=0}^{n-1} 2^k=2^n-1<2^n=\abs{\{\mt{0},\mt{1}\}^n}$ of those.

-Similarly, we have: \begin{lem}[Solomonoff, Kolmogorov] For each nonnegative integer $n$, there are at least $2^n-(2^{n-k}-1)$ binary words $\sigma$ of length $n$ such that $C(\sigma)\ge n-k$. \end{lem} \begin{proof} For each word with $C(\sigma)< n-k$ we use up at least one of the at most $2^{n-k}-1$ many possible descriptions of length less than $n-k$, leaving at least
+Similarly, we have: \begin{lemma}[Solomonoff, Kolmogorov] For each nonnegative integer $n$, there are at least $2^n-(2^{n-k}-1)$ binary words $\sigma$ of length $n$ such that $C(\sigma)\ge n-k$. \end{lemma} \begin{proof} For each word with $C(\sigma)< n-k$ we use up at least one of the at most $2^{n-k}-1$ many possible descriptions of length less than $n-k$, leaving at least

 words $\sigma$ that must have $C(\sigma)\ge n-k$. \end{proof}